uchood/django_smart_settings/README.md

     ...
 )
 ```
 Setting from DEFAULT_SMART_OPTIONS  will be copied to database  at start server.
-If they already exist will nothing do.
+If they already exist will nothing to do.
 ```
 DEFAULT_SMART_OPTIONS = {
     'global': [